 - You or your spouse worked for the railroad industry.

 Don’t Miss These Important Medicare Enrollment Periods

-If you don’t enroll in Medicare Part B during your initial enrollment period, you can still sign up during an annual enrollment period from January 1 through March 31, but you may need to pay a late enrollment penalty.
-You coverage will begin on the following July 1 of the year in which you sign up.
+If you don’t enroll in Medicare Part B during your initial enrollment period, you can still sign up during the General Enrollment Period January 1 through March 31, but you may need to pay a late enrollment penalty.
+Your coverage will begin on the following July 1 of the year in which you sign up.

 Medicare Part A

 Medicare Part A is hospital insurance that provides coverage for inpatient hospital care, as well as coverage for critical access hospitals and skilled nursing facilities (though not custodial or long-term care).
 It also covers hospice care and home health care so long as certain conditions are met.